allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 You can disable the deterministic behavior entirely by passing `Task.set_random_seed(None)`.

 ## Artifacts
 Artifacts are the output files created by a task.
-ClearML uploads and logs these products so they can later be easily accessed, modified, and used.
+ClearML uploads and logs these products, so they can later be easily accessed, modified, and used.

 ### Logging Artifacts